ElAlev/Wayeb/README.md

 Wayeb is a Complex Event Processing and Forecasting (CEP/F) engine written in [Scala](http://scala-lang.org).
 It is based on symbolic automata and full- or variable-order Markov models.

+## Updates

+- 2023/11/15
+  - Wayeb has been upgraded to version 0.6.0.
+  - Released code for variable-order Markov models.
+  - Released code for symbolic regular expressions with memory and output (SREMO) and symbolic register transducers (SRT).

 ## Quick start

 ### Building